lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

 ### Troubleshooting

-Try creating a virtual environment, cloning the repo and running setup.py from inside this environment
+If you run into installation or import errors, first try creating a virtual environment, cloning the repo and running setup.py from inside this environment.

-If you have the anaconda distribution.
-See [here](http://conda.pydata.org/docs/using/envs.html) for more info.
+If you have the anaconda distribution (see [here](http://conda.pydata.org/docs/using/envs.html) for more info).

 ```shell
 conda create --name <your_environment_name>